Bios4Biol/intronSeeker/paper/paper.md

 # Introduction

 Short read RNA sequencing (RNA-Seq) is now routinely used to study gene expression.
 When a reference genome is available, RNA-Seq reads can be splice-aligned to the assembly and gene abundances can be measured by counting alignments found in each gene location.
-When no reference genome assembly is available, reads are usually assemble to build a reference transcriptome contig set.
-In this de novo approach reads are then aligned to the contigs without using a splice-aware aligner because they originate from mature transcripts.
+When no reference genome assembly is available, reads are usually assembled to build a reference transcriptome contig set.
+In this de novo approach reads are then aligned on the contigs without using a splice-aware aligner because they originate from mature transcripts.

 In order not to sequence very abundant ribosomal RNAs, commonly used protocols include oligo(dT) transcript enrichment.
 Transcript poly-adhenylation and splicing take place in the nucleus before transfer in the cytoplasm.
 PolyA tail selection retrieves mainly mature spliced transcripts.
 Introns spanning reads are still found in most RNA-Seq sets as shown by  [@Ameur2011].